httpdss/structkit/docs/index.md

-# STRUCT Documentation
+# StructKit Documentation

-Welcome to the comprehensive documentation for STRUCT - the Automated Project Structure Generator.
+Welcome to the comprehensive documentation for StructKit - the Automated Project Structure Generator.

 ## 📚 Documentation Sections